 ...services from just £95pm

-VAT, or Value-Added Tax, is charged on most of the goods and services traded in the UK, and some from abroad, too.
+VAT, or Value-Added Tax, is charged on most of the goods and services traded in the UK.

 If you are a VAT-registered business you can generally claim back VAT that has been paid for materials or other goods.
-Depending on your business, if you aren't registered, you might be missing out.
+Depending on your circumstances, if your business isn’t registered for VAT, you might be missing out.

-The first thing to be aware of is that there are two types of VAT registration, Flat Rate Scheme (FRS) or Standard Rate and both types need to file quarterly returns.
-We can help you to work out which type, or neither, will be most appropriate for your business.
-There is another set of regulations called VATMOSS that applies to the selling of digital services in the EU that came into force in Jan 2015.
+The first thing to be aware of is that there are various VAT schemes for VAT registration.
+However the 2 that are most commonly used are the Flat Rate Scheme (FRS) or Standard Rate and both types need to file quarterly returns.
+We can help you to work out which type of VAT will be the most appropriate for your business.
+There is another set of regulations called VATMOSS that applies to the selling of digital services in the EU that came into force in January 2015.

 Not all goods and services are treated equally when it comes to VAT, with some having a lower rate applied and others being exempt altogether.